Making vowel plots in R (Part 2)

 theme_classic()

-Since we created that percent column using gather and separate and stuff, even though they’re numbers it’ll treat them as factors in a categorical variable.
+Since we created that percent column using pivot_longer and separate_wider_delim and stuff, even though they’re numbers it’ll treat them as factors in a categorical variable.
 You can easily convert it into numeric using as.numeric in mutate.
 I’ll also change the colors to make it more striking using scale_color_distiller (see more info on this at colorbrewer2.org):

 The problem now is that you've got arrowheads at the end of each segment.
 Four lines per vowel means four arrowheads.
 I haven't quite figured out how to get just one arrowhead when you use color like this.